 Caring For Little Smiles-When should the first dental visit take place?

 When should your little one’s first dental visit take place?
 Between 6 mths and 1 year of age when those pearly whites start to come in.
 I am a mom and a dental hygienist.
 My kids health and well being comes first always.
-Poor oral health contributes to poor systemic health, poor sleep and can affect your child’s development.
-I’m very passionate about helping my kids and my clients prevent tooth decay.
-There are enough things out there that we can’t prevent.
-And being a mama does not innately give us the knowledge we need to help our kids prevent cavities.
+Poor oral health contributes to poor systemic health, poor sleep, poor digestion and can affect your child’s development.
+I’m very passionate about helping my kids and Embrace Dental Hygiene clients prevent tooth decay.
+Earlier visits are proven to reduce childhood decay.
 Dental professionals will guide, coach and teach you to promote your child’s best health.
 The Canadian Dental Association , the American Dental Association, the Canadian Dental Hygiene Association all agree introduction before the 1st birthday is best.
-I want to help you establish those healthy habits as early as possible and prevent cavities for life.
+We will help you establish those healthy habits as early as possible and prevent cavities for life.

 Click here to read my top 10 tips for cavity free kids.

-First Visit Under 3 is FREE at Embrace Dental Hygiene.
-Because this first visit is so important I offer a complimentary first visit for children under 3 years old here at Embrace Dental Hygiene in Amherstburg.
+Book your child’s first dental visit at Embrace Dental Hygiene.
+We start seeing littles as early as 6mths to one year of age here at Embrace Dental Hygiene in Amherstburg.
+This is the ideal time to start children on the path of health and ensure parents and caregivers have the tools and information necessary to help their children.
 The picture on the left is me providing care to my two year old.
 Believe it or not she loves having her teeth taken care of.
 I have worked hard to create a low anxiety environment that is ideal for families and children.
-My kids don’t want to go home when they visit:) My goal is for your child to be excited about coming to Embrace Dental Hygiene.
+My kids don’t want to go home when they visit:) Our goal is for your child to be excited about coming to Embrace Dental Hygiene.
 The first visit includes as much or as little care as you and your child are comfortable with.
 A ride in the chair and an introduction to “Mr. thirsty” and the “tooth tickler” helps put your child at ease.
 This visit will provide moms and dads with the tools and information you will need to give your child the healthiest start possible.
 I can address any questions or concerns that you may have and if necessary make appropriate referrals.
 The customized care and knowledge that you will gain will help keep those little ones out of the dentist’s chair.
 No child should experience tooth decay we have the power to prevent it.

 Take your first steps on the path to a cavity free future.
 Call now to set up an appointment for your “Little Smiles” visit!
 519-736-1100 questions email [email protected]